ezrapagel/kubernetes-the-hard-way/docs/03-compute-resources.md

 - AWS

-#### Upload SSH Key
+Upload SSH Key.
 Create one if you don't have one already.
 See this [example](https://docs.aws.amazon.com/cli/latest/reference/ec2/import-key-pair.html#examples)

 ```bash
 aws ec2 import-key-pair \